ThibTrip/dash_database/README.md

 ## caveats/inconvenients of dash_database

 * concurrent queries to the database file or to the memory are queued.
-If your app has to deal with big datasets (> 1 GB) and/or a substantial number of users at the same time (> 10) you might consider using redis instead (as it uses its own server it can deal with concurrent queries asynchronously)
+If your app has to deal with big datasets (> 1 GB) and/or a substantial number of users at the same time (> 10) you might consider using redis instead (as it uses its own server it can deal with concurrent queries asynchronously).
+See this [issue](https://github.com/ThibTrip/dash_database/issues/9) for trying to solve this.

 # Installation